Park & Shop (Cleveland Park, Washington, D.C.)

-The center still exists, anchored by a Target store.
+From 2019 to 2025, it was anchored by a Target store; since then the anchor space is vacant.
 It is considered a model or "template" for future such neighborhood centers, or even "a pioneering example of strip-mall architecture", and for that reason has been subject to historic preservation efforts.

 It was sold in 2020 to Asana Partners for $39 million.